rajeshlamichhane04/Telco-classification-project/README.md

 ## Steps to Reproduce

-> - 1.
-To clone this repo, use this command in your terminal https://github.com/rajeshlamichhane04/Telco-classification-project
+> -  To clone this repo, use this command in your terminal https://github.com/rajeshlamichhane04/Telco-classification-project
-> - 2.
-You will need login credentials for MySQL database hosted at data.codeup.com
+> -  You will need login credentials for MySQL database hosted at data.codeup.com
-> - 3.
-You will need an env.py file that contains hostname,username and password
+> -  You will need an env.py file that contains hostname,username and password
-> - 4.
-The env.py should also contain a function named get_db_url() that establishes the string value of the database url.
+> -  The env.py should also contain a function named get_db_url() that establishes the string value of the database url.
-> - 5.
-Store that env file locally in the repository.
+> -  Store that env file locally in the repository.

 ## The plan

+> - I set up my initial questions during this phase.
+I made the outline of possible exploration techniques and hypothesis testing I can use.

-> - 1.
-Acquisition
+##  Acquisition

 > - I obtanied Telco customer data by using SQL query via MySQL database.
 I saved the file locally as a csv.
 I used the code created at acquire.py.

-> - 2.
-Preparation
+## Preparation

 > - I accomplished this using prepare.py file.
 I cleaned up the data by adding missing values to column and dropping unnecessary columns.
 I also hard encoded them to fit in to ML format.
 Further I split my data into train (60%), validate(20%) and test (20%).

-> - 3.
-Exploration
+> ##  Exploration

 > - I used only my training data for exploration.
 I answered my initial question using various seaborn and matplotlib visualizations and hypothesis testings.
 This helped me identify my drivers of churn.

-## 4. Modeling
+##  Modeling

 > - First, I set up my baseline model accuracy and split my dataset into X and y where X is the drivers of churn and y is the target variable chirn.
 Using various features and hyperparameters, I tested my train data on models such as Decision Tree, Random Forest, K-Nearest Neighbor and Logisitic Regression.
 I tested the models in my validate data to help me identify my best model and used the best model in my test data to make predictions.